Joe-Costa/Qumulo-FS-Event-Monitor/readme.md

 A Redis queue to hold events

-`event_filter.py` which subscribes to the queue filters events based on a user-supplied criteria stored in a config file (Maybe bundle cn_monitor and event_filter as one script?)
+`event_filter.py` which subscribes to the queue filters events based on a user-supplied criteria stored in a config file (Maybe bundle cn_monitor and event_filter as one script?).
+Event Filter should ideally have AND/OR condition matching logic

 `watched_items.conf`  A file containing a list of watched directories or files and the actions to take when matched